By-Laws of the Stinson Beach Village Association

 No one shall be excluded on the basis of race, creed, religion, gender, sexual orientation or national origin.

 Only registered members may vote.
 A quorum of one-third of the members must be present to pass motions by majority vote.
 In the absence of a quorum, the only matters that may be voted upon are matters for which proper notice was given, and passage of these matters requires an affirmative vote by a majority of the members present.

 Communications which represent the Village shall be voted on at a regular or special meeting.
 Any communication resulting from a vote shall include, if requested by a voting member, the minority position(s), if any, in addition to the majority position.

 Section 6: Amendments to Bylaws

-Amendments to the Bylaws shall be presented at a regular meeting of the Association for a vote at the following regular meeting.
+Amendments to the Bylaws shall be presented at a scheduled meeting of the Association for a vote at the following scheduled meeting.